Neale Woods

 Neale Woods is a nature preserve nearly 600 acres in size in North Omaha, Nebraska.
 Located about 10 miles north of Downtown, Neale Woods is located in the Ponca Hills on top of the Missouri River Valley.
 It is operated by Fontenelle Forest.

 History

 Neale Woods was begun with a donation of 120 acres of land by Edith Neale in 1971.
 Neale's father had homesteaded the land in the mid-1800s.
-An additional 60 acres of contiguous land was given by Carl Jonas, whose father had been one of the founding members of Fontenelle Forest.
+An additional 60 acres of contiguous land was given by author Carl Jonas, whose father had been one of the founding members of Fontenelle Forest.
 After his death, a bequest from Jonas' estate made possible the purchase of 112 acres of additional land.
 Of that amount, 25 acres were cleared and designated as prairies, planted in a way thought to be representative of the land in the mid-1800s.
-Jonas' former home now serves as the Neale Woods Nature Center.
+Jonas' former home served as the Neale Woods Nature Center until it was removed in 2022.